Trusted WordPress tutorials, when you need them most.

 SeedProd WordPress Website Builder

+To start with WordPress, you will need a domain name and web hosting.
+We recommend using Bluehost.
 They are one of the top WordPress hosting providers, and they are offering our readers a free domain name and a huge discount on hosting (just $1.99/month).

-If you want to look at alternatives, we recommend Hostinger, SiteGround, or one of the best WordPress hosting companies.
+If you want to look at alternatives, we recommend Hostinger, SiteGround, or one of the other best WordPress hosting companies.

 After you have a domain and hosting, the next step is to install WordPress (the right way).